 We are happy to have two great panels here today.
 I and Senator Johnson will give some very brief opening remarks.
-We will introduce our panel, let you give a summary of your remarks, ask questions, and then seat our second panel of experts.
+We will introduce our panel, let you give a summary of your remarks, ask ques-

 Russia's status as a regional power is frankly commensurate only to their ability to blackmail and threaten Europe with Russian gas and oil as the weapon of choice.
 Europe imports about 30 percent of its gas and 35 percent of its oil from Russia.
-Political decisionmaking in Europe is dictated in part by the realities of running a continent on power supplied by one ornery, capricious, and unpredictable neighbor.
+Political decision-making in Europe is dictated in part by the realities of running a continent on power supplied by one ornery, capricious, and unpredictable neighbor.
 The question is, How much longer will Europe put up with this reality and what can the United States do in the context of the transatlantic relationship to help Europe break free of Russian energy dependence?